tobyweston/blog/source/_posts/2012-03-28-exception-handling-as-a-system-wide-concern.markdown

 <!-- more -->

 To help make the strategy explicit, it's a good general approach to deal with exceptions at the boundaries of your system.
 However, recognising the boundaries can be tricky.
 The UI is an obvious boundary.
 Here, the user will likely be interested that something went wrong.
-Architecture "layers" can be more subtle.
+Architectural "layers" can be more subtle.
 For example, any internal API is a candidate but you have to consider them carefully.
 Lets take a look at a few examples, in each case we'll identify the boundary, _when_ to catch exceptions and _how_ to deal with them.
 Effectively, we'll define a system wide strategy for each of the following.

 * Low level exceptions which propagate to the UI
 * An example of an externally facing API, in our case, a RESTful service
 * Maintaining data atomicity in the face of failures

-### The UI Boundary
+## The UI Boundary

 A user probably isn't interested in seeing details of the majority of your exceptions.
 A user should certainly not be presented with a Java stack trace when visiting a public web site.